profiq/slack-open-poll/web/README.md

 1. Create or select a Firebase project
 2. In the Firebase Console: Build → Authentication → Get started
-3. Enable Email/Password and Google sign-in providers
+3. Enable Google sign-in provider
+    1. To control who can login to the application you can set the Google Login to internal domains only https://console.cloud.google.com/auth/audience
 4. Add your web app to the Firebase project
 5. Register your app with a nickname
-6. Create a `.env` file in the `web/` with the following content from `env.example` copy insert data from (Project setting -> Your apps) `firebaseConfig`
+6. Create a `.env` file in the `web/` with the following content from `.env.example` copy insert data from (Project setting -> Your apps) `firebaseConfig`
-7. Install Firebase SDK
+7. Install Firebase CLI
-8. Deploy Firebase Authentication

 ```bash
 npm install -g firebase-tools